-The school community has had the services of a School Wellbeing Officer employed under a Federal Government initiative.
-The community has chosen to continue this program funded by the Australian Government Department of Education, Employment and Workplace Relations under the National School Chaplaincy and Student Welfare Program.
-Funding provides for an addition to the staff for 10 hours per week.
+The school community and the Snow Foundation supported by the P & C has had the services of a School Wellbeing Officer and Student Welfare Program.
+Funding provides for an addition to the staff for more than 10 hours per week.

 The School Wellbeing Officer works closely with the School Wellbeing Team under the direct guidance of the Head Teacher Student Wellbeing, Ms Kim Waters.
-The School Welfare Chaplain is paid for 400 hours over the 12-month period, usually 10 hours per school week.

-Participation in any program or service conducted by the School Welfare Chaplain is voluntary.
-Families may opt out by contacting the Head Teacher Student Wellbeing or relevant Deputy Principal.
+Participation in any program or service conducted by the School Wellbeing Officer is voluntary.